 Along the east side of Ethelbert Road, a long row of houses is notable for its huge first floor windows, including Nos.
 31 and 35 Ethelbert Road, which are the best preserved houses in the Conservation Area.
 They both retain their original sash windows, panelled front doors, and first floor and front boundary railings.
 The terrace of which these two form a part is also notable for its modillion eaves cornice, canted ground floor and basement widows, and curved window and door architraves.
 Most of this group appears to have remained as single family units which may explain why they are better preserved.
-Further north, the buildings are four storeys high, with similar details and one of them (Darren Dean) has a first floor balcony with modern railings but its original iron columns and metal-sheet curved roof.
+Further north, the buildings are four storeys high, with similar details and one of them (Darren Dean Court - possibly in use as a guest house) has a first floor balcony with modern railings but its original iron columns and metal-sheet curved roof.